The small medieval town of Sarlat in the Dordogne, Perigord Noir area, is a popular destination for tourists looking to explore the region.

 Truffle Market (December, January, and February)

 Saturday from 9 am to 12 pm, Fénelon Street (next to the Town Hall).

 Sarlat Christmas Market

 Sarlat’s Christmas market (marché de Noel) is the second most important market in Aquitaine.
-Every year they pay homage to a different country and choose it as a market theme.
+They pay homage to a different country every year and choose it as a market theme.